GloriaOkeke/Introduction-to-GitHub/project.md

 - Learned about GitHub and Why it is Popular
 - Learned Git vs. GitHub and GitHub Desktop vs. GitHub CLI.
 - How to clone, commit and push change using GitHub CLI
-- How to Create a simple pull request on GitHub.
+- How to create a simple pull request on GitHub.